 Alternatively, walk part of Glyndwr’s Way, a long distance walking trail with a variety of routes and distances.
 The trail starts at Knighton and ends in Welshpool, includes Llanidloes along the Cambrian Way and then diverts off the route onto Machynlleth.
 This section is approximate 16 miles (25 km).
 Itineraries are available on the website.

 Overnight suggestion: Welshpool or Bala

 Possible options to end your tour include:-

 An outdoor adventure with Bala Adventure and Watersports.
 Options include canoeing and kayaking, climbing and abseiling, archery and camp craft, mountain biking, windsurfing, sailing, gorge walking and raft building.

 Cycling or walking along The Mawddach Trail which starts in Dolgellau and ends in Barmouth.
-The spectacular flat route takes you 9.5 miles (15km) along a disused railway track and is suitable for wheelchair users.
+The spectacular flat route takes you 9.5 miles (15 km) along a disused railway track and is suitable for wheelchair users.
 Bike hire is available in Dolgellau at Dolgellau Cycles.

 Mountain biking with Beics Brenin at Coed y Brenin Forest – choose from a variety of routes suitable for all abilities starting form the eco visitor centre.
 The centre has a gift and craft shop, play areas and a cafe.
-Bike hire and a bike shop is available and the here’s also a variety of way-marked walking trails.
+Bike hire and a bike shop is available and there’s also a variety of way-marked walking trails.